TRUMP, BREXIT and Authoritarianism-Populism

 What is Authoritarian-Populism?

 Populism is defined as a style of discourse reflecting first order principles about who should rule, claiming that legitimate power rests with 'the people' not the elites.
-It remains silent about second order principles concerning what should be done, what policies should be followed, what decisions should be made. which blends two sets of ideas.
+It remains silent about second order principles concerning what should be done, what policies should be followed, what decisions should be made.

 It is worth emphasizing that not all populists are authoritarian, and not all authoritarians are populists, by any means.
 The establishment can also be challenged to advance a progressive agenda.
 But Authoritarian-Populist parties and leaders blend both these potent appeals.